-As of June 30, 2016, the fair value of funds on deposit with STAR Ohio was \$695,141.
-The Center's investments in STAR Ohio had an average maturity of 48.6 days.
+As of June 30, 2017, the net asset value of funds on deposit with STAR Ohio was \$1,475,604.
+The Educational Service Center's investment in STAR Ohio had an average maturity of 45.5 days.
 STAR Ohio carries a rating of AAA by Standards and Poor's.
-The Center has no policy regarding interest rate or credit risk beyond the requirements of State statue.
+The Educational Service Center has no policy regarding interest rate or credit risk beyond the requirements of State statue.
 Ohio law requires that STAR Ohio maintain the highest rating provided by at least one nationally recognized standard rating service.

-Note 6 - State Funding
+Note 5 - State Funding

-The Center, under State law, provides supervisory services to the local school districts within its territory.
-Each city and exempted village school district that entered into an agreement with the Center is considered to be provided supervisory services.
+The Educational Service Center, under State law, provides supervisory services to the local school districts within its territory.
+Each city and exempted village school district that entered into an agreement with the Educational Service Center is considered to be provided supervisory services.
 The cost of the supervisory services is determined by formula under State law.
-The State Department of Education apportions the costs for all supervisory services among the Center's school districts based on each school district's total student count.
-The State Department of Education deducts each school district's amount from their State Foundation Program settlements and remits the amount to the Center.
-The Center may provide additional supervisory services if the majority of the school districts agree to the services and the apportionment of the costs.
+The State Department of Education apportions the costs for all supervisory services among the Educational Service Center's school districts based on each school district's total student count.
+The State Department of Education deducts each school district's amount from their State Foundation Program settlements and remits the amount to the Educational Service Center.
+The Educational Service Center may provide additional supervisory services if the majority of the school districts agree to the services and the apportionment of the costs.

-The Center also receives funding from the State Department of Education, in the amount of \$33 multiplied by the average daily membership of the Center.
-Average daily membership includes the total student counts of all of the local school districts served by the Center.
+The Educational Service Center also receives funding from the State Department of Education, in the amount of \$35 multiplied by the average daily membership of the Educational Service Center.
+Average daily membership includes the total student counts of all of the local school districts served by the Educational Service Center.
 This amount is paid from State resources.
-The State Department of Education also deducts from the State Foundation Program settlements of each of the school districts served by the Center an amount equal to \$6.50 multiplied by the school district's total student count and remits this amount to the Center.
+The State Department of Education also deducts from the State Foundation Program settlements of each of the school district's served by the Educational Service Center an amount equal to \$6.50 multiplied by the school district's total student count and remits this amount to the Educational Service Center.

-The Center may contract with local, city, exempted village, joint vocational, or cooperative education school districts to provide special education and related services or career-technical education services.
-The individual boards of education pay the costs for these services directly to the Center.
+The Educational Service Center may contract with local, city, exempted village, joint vocational, or cooperative education school districts to provide special education and related services or career-technical education services.
+The individual boards of education pay the costs for these services directly to the Educational Service Center.

-Note 7 - Receivables
+Note 6 - Receivables

-Receivables at June 30, 2016, consisted of accounts, accrued interest, intergovernmental, and interfund receivables, as well as amounts due from external parties.
+Receivables at June 30, 2017, consisted of accounts, accrued interest, intergovernmental, and interfund receivables.
 All receivables are considered collectible in full and within one year.